Zeeshan12340/RustC2/README.md

   kill <ID>                        Kills the beacon on the host exit                             Close all connections and exit(ctrl+d)
 ```
-[This](https://github.com/frostb1ten/UnfinishedC2/) has been used as a starting point but the code has been modified significantly.
 To build the C2, simply run `cargo build --release` in the parent folder and the binaries will be available in `target/release/`.
 The usage is pretty straightforward.

 P.S: Any issues and PRs are welcome.